Welcome to Year 4!

 In Year 4 we have some exciting and hands on activities planned for the term ahead.
 Your children are now beginning to develop some independence and are more willing to share their own ideas and opinions.
 This year we will continue to nurture and encourage your children to grow in confidence and independence, beginning the journey to become self-assured young adults.

-Mrs Kitching and Mrs Smith
+Mrs Thomson and Mrs Marland

 English and Maths homework is set on a Friday for the following Wednesday.